Qatar entry requirements for Nigeria passport holders

 Valid passport

-Your Nigerian passport needs at least 6 months of validity from your date of entry into Qatar.
-Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.Required
+Your Nigerian passport must be valid for at least 6 months from your date of entry into Qatar.
+Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.Required

 Return or onward ticket